Gladys Spellman: Congress

 Spellman easily won the Democratic primary nomination in September 1974 for Maryland's fifth congressional seat, and went on to defeat the Republican, John B. Burcham, Jr., in the general election.
 While in Congress, she served on the Committee on Banking, Currency and Housing, the Democratic Steering and Policy Committee, and the Committee on Post Office and Civil Service (including serving as chairperson of the Subcommittee on Compensation and Employee Benefits).
 Almost 40 percent of the work force in her district was employed by the federal government – the highest percentage of any congressional district in the nation.

 In 1977, Spellman favored legislation to establish a bank to make loans to cooperatives owned by consumers as well as legislation to extend the federal revenue-sharing program.
 She also voted for the 1975 proposal authorizing $7 billion to loan guarantees for the financially troubled New York City.
 Spellman also resisted placing restrictions on hiring or promotion of federal employees and opposed Jimmy Carter's plan to reform the civil service system in 1978.

-Honors, coma and death
+Honors

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Spellman's name and picture.
+In 1985, Spellman was an inductee to the Maryland Women's Hall of Fame, part of its inaugural class.

+The Baltimore–Washington Parkway, a scenic north–south highway in Maryland, is dedicated to Spellman, as is Gladys Noon Spellman Elementary School, located in Cheverly, Maryland.

+Personal life

+Spellman lived in Laurel, Maryland, with husband Reuben Spellman, with whom she had three children: Stephen, Richard, and Dana Spellman O’Neill.
+She was Jewish.

+Coma and aftermath

 On October 31, 1980, Spellman was judging a Halloween costume contest at the Laurel Mall when she had an incapacitating heart attack.
 Her heart briefly stopped beating.
-Five days later, she was re-elected to Congress with 80% of the vote against a little-known Republican opponent on November 4, 1980, but it soon became clear that she would be comatose for the remaining years of her life.
+Five days later, on November 4, she was re-elected to Congress with 80% of the vote against a little-known Republican opponent, but it soon became clear that she would be comatose for the rest of her life.